10-3-pursuit/project-budget-app-reboot/README.md

 To complete the front-end application, you will need to build a React application that allows for CRUD operations to be performed on a single resource.
 You will also need to display the data thoughtfully and clearly.

+Use of React Router 6.2.1 is optional for this project, but please be mindful as to how you render and toggle components on the page if you do not use Router.
+Keep User Experience in mind.

-11. All pages should include the same navigation bar, which includes the name of the application and a button to create a new resource.
+1. All pages should include the same navigation bar, which includes the name of the application and a button to create a new resource.
 1. You should have an Index page that presents all of the resources in your database table.
 1. After clicking on a single resource, you should be brought to a Show page which includes more detailed information about the specific resource.
 1. When the button in the navigation bar to create a new resource is clicked, you should be brought to a new page that includes a form to create a new resource.
 1. Forms should be properly labeled and the `type` of inputs should be properly set.
 For example, an input that requires a `number` should have type `number`, not `text`.
-1. When a new resource form is submitted, the resource should be created in the database and the user should be brought to that new resource's Show page.
+1. When a new resource form is submitted, the resource should be created in the database and the user should be brought to that new resource's Show page or to the main page where the resource had been added.
-1. On the resource's Show page, there should be a button to edit the current resource.
+1. On the resource's Show page or by the resource, there should be a button to edit the current resource.
 When clicked, the user is brought to a form page with data already filled in that can be edited.
+   **Note:** You may use the same component or two different component for the Create and Edit functionality
-1. When an edited resource form is submitted, the resource should be edited in the database and the user should be brought to that new resource's Show page.
+1. When an edited resource form is submitted, the resource should be edited in the database and the user should be brought to that new resource's Show page or to the main page where the resource has been added.
 1. On the resource's Show page, there should be a button to delete the current show page.
+If not using router that Delete button should be connected to the resource.
 1. Using the resource's data, perform a calculation that can be performed on the front-end application and displayed to the user on the Index page.
 For example, the bank account total should be visible.
 In addition to the total, the CSS should change based on the value - use a greenish color if the bank account total is above 100, use a yellowish color if the bank account total is between 0 and 100 and a reddish color if the bank account total is less than 0.
 You can change the background or text or both.

 ### Mastery rubric